easonlns/EY-OpenScienceDataChallenge-2024-GlobalWinner/README.md

 ## Description

-In this challenge, our team developed a sophisticated approach to enhance coastal resilience using satellite imagery and AI techniques.
+In this challenge, our team developed a sophisticated approach to enhance coastal resilience using satellite imagery and YOLOv8 pre-trained model.
 Our solution involves data preprocessing, feature extraction, and the application of advanced algorithms to predict and mitigate the impacts of coastal hazards.

 The repository includes: